Make Your Logs Work for You

 • Custom range…

-Since all the other alternatives are self-explanatory, click on Custom range.
+Most of the options are self-explanatory.
+However, let’s look at Custom range.
+Click on it.
 You’ll see a new window like this:

 You’ll notice you can’t choose the date and time for the filter.
-To be able to choose the date and time for the “From” time stamp, click on the first combo box and change it to “Event On.”
-You can also do the same for the second time stamp.
+To be able to select the date and time for the “From” time stamp, click on the first combo box and change it to “Event On.”
+You can also do the same for the second timestamp.

 After configuring the dates to your needs, click OK.
 Then go back to the previous screen, click OK, and the filtering will occur.